punkrocker178/angular4reddit/README.md

 ## Known issues

 - On mobile: After login on reddit page, you will be redirected to offical reddit mobile app.
-You will have to go back to out app and click sign in again.
+You will have to go back to the app and click sign in again.
 However, it doesn't happen on desktop
 - On mobile (maybe android only ?): After you have scrolled long enough, you will experience slightly flickering screen when you scroll up again
 - Reddit `morechildren` api is returning comments without a tree structure.
 So when you load more comments, the app is unable to show correct indentation of those comments
 - Sometimes, you will encounter duplicated posts